Skip to main content

 The West Chichagof–Yakobi Wilderness Area occupies the western portions of Chichagof and Yakobi Islands in the extreme northwest portion of the Alexander Archipelago of Southeast Alaska.
 The wilderness consists of 265,286 acres of wave-pounded open coastline, remote rivers, forests of old-growth western hemlock and Sitka spruce and uplands of alpine, muskeg, and rare karst cliffs.
 Sitka black-tailed deer are common here along with brown bears and an abundance of smaller furbearing animals including mink and marten.
 Migratory waterfowl frequent the more protected bays and inlets in remarkable numbers.
 Marine mammals include sea otters, Stellar sea lions, and harbor seals.

-As an artist-in-residence you will be joining in a unique collaboration between the Sitka Ranger District and the Sitka Conservation Society in monitoring this rarely visited Wilderness Area.
+As an artist-in-residence you will be joining in a unique collaboration between the Sitka Ranger District and the Sitka Conservation Society in monitoring this rarely visited wilderness area.
 Access will be by floatplane or motorboat.
-Trips will consist of working from support vessel or basecamp, or by roving monitoring from a sea kayak.
+Trips will consist of working from a support vessel or basecamp, or by roving monitoring from a sea kayak.
 Artists should be available for at least a two-week period to allow for adequate weather windows given the area’s exposure to the wide-open Pacific Ocean.
-Artists will depart from Sitka.
+Artists fly into Sitka and depart from the Sitka Ranger Station.

-Contact Laurent Deviche at Sitka Ranger District for further questions about the Sitka Ranger District Wilderness Area opportunities (907) 747-4212.
+Contact Laurent Deviche at the Sitka Ranger District for further questions about the Sitka Ranger District Wilderness area opportunities: (907) 747-4212or laurent.deviche@usda.gov.

 Tracy Arm-Fords Terror Wilderness